CBT for PTSD/Trauma | CBT of Florida

 Often, with time, we are able to recover from the trauma we are presented with.
 In some instances though, we may need support and skills to recover.
 When trauma results in a person’s life becoming disrupted, the best thing they can do for themselves is seek professional and expert help.

 Cognitive behavioral therapy (CBT) is an effective, evidence-based therapy that helps people who have experienced trauma or have been diagnosed with PTSD to reduce their symptoms of distress and improve their quality of life.
 The effects of trauma, including PTSD, are not something to be ashamed of - people don’t have to suffer or stay stuck in the past.
+In our practice, we utilize Cognitive Processing Therapy (CPT), Prolonged Exposure and the Unified Protocol for Emotional Disorders.
+We are one of the few practices in the state to use multiple CBT interventions.

 CBT Can Reduce or Eliminate Symptoms of PTSD and Trauma